john-h-kastner/liquid-structures/README.md

 extension of the usual cons-list that supports lookup and update functions like those you would expect to see for a traditional array.
-While for a queue it sufficed to know that the structure was not empty before retrieving the next element, a random access list must verify that a requested index is with the bounds of the list before any lookup or update operation.
+While for a queue it sufficed to know that the structure was not empty before retrieving the next element, a random access list must verify that a requested index is within the bounds of the list before any lookup or update operation.
 This requirement is encoded in the refinement types for these functions.